Brqje/AdiBags-BetterCategories/README.md

-# AdiBags-BetterCategories for AdiBags Classic/BCC
+# AdiBags-BetterCategories for AdiBags Classic

 The wonderful AdiBags addon contains a filter for automatically classifying items by the categories and subcategories given my the game itself.